 My father defines a weed as any plant growing somewhere he doesn't want it to grow.
 As I get older, he gets wiser.

 Weeds that grow between the pavers on our back patio get on my last nerve.
 With a small dog and a slew of other wild critters running around in our wooded back yard, I hate to use a chemical solution to get rid of them.
 And yet, they must die.

-Pour boiling water over them.
-Plain and simple.
+Pour boiling water over them - plain and simple.
 If I'm making pasta, I just multipurpose that water.
 I also picked up an electric tea kettle for around 20 bucks that is pretty enough to keep on my counter top.
 It heats a whole kettle full of water in just a minute.
-And I pour that water into the cracks.
-The weeds turn brown and shrivel overnight.
+I pour that water into the cracks and the weeds turn brown and shrivel overnight.
 Now, does this kill the root system so they don't return?
-I doubt it.
-However, this one minute trick once a month or so keeps the weeds at bay on the patio.
+I’m not sure.
+However, this one minute trick once a month keeps the weeds at bay on the patio.

-We also have stairs made of pavers in the retaining wall in the backyard.
+We also have stairs made of pavers in the retaining wall in our backyard.
 It's a larger area so the boiling water trick would be tedious.
-So, I buy a big box of baking soda and sprinkle the contents in the cracks.
-Use a broom to spread it as needed.
+So, I buy a big box of baking soda and sprinkle the contents in the cracks in early spring (use a broom to spread it as needed).
 Of course, your steps will be covered in a white powder but the next rain will take care of that (or a garden hose set on sprinkle if it bothers you).

-While neither of these solutions are 100% as effective as using a chemical based solution would be, I don't mind pulling a weedling or two every few weeks for a clean conscious.
+While neither of these solutions are 100% as effective as using a chemical-based solution would be, I don't mind pulling a weedling or two every few weeks in exchange for a clean conscious.